Join Queerly ME and BRIDGE Maine for a day of discussions and activities centering LGBTQIA+ people with disabilities in Maine.

 All Day (10am-4pm), we will have:

 A low sensory room made up of quiet activities, fidget toys and crafts, low light / tent and cushion areas.
+This will be located indoors near the main entrance.

 Outdoor equipment demo stations: we will have a few organizations demoing adaptive outdoor equipment for those with limited mobility who want to access outdoor recreation.
+This will occur at the front of the building.

 Socializing / Networking outdoors between participants, facilitators, panelists, etc. throughout the day.